Open-Science-Tools/nd2reader/README.md

 ### Installation

-If you don't already have the packages `numpy` and `six`, they will be installed automatically:
+If you don't already have the packages `numpy`, `six` and `xmltodict`, they will be installed automatically:

 `pip3 install nd2reader` for Python 3.x